seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 autosuggestValue.value = 123;
 ```

-This has the obvious caveat that you must be on at least typescript 4.7 in order to use this
+This has the obvious caveat that you must be on at least TypeScript 4.7+ in order to use this
 feature.
-Your app will need to be on at least `sku@11.6.0` in order to use typescript 4.7.
+Your app will need to be on at least `sku@11.6.0` in order to use TypeScript 4.7.

 [instantiation expression]: https://devblogs.microsoft.com/typescript/announcing-typescript-4-7-beta/#instantiation-expressions